 In 1982, a mentally handicapped woman named Jean Lucille "Jeannie" Saffin was sitting with her 82-year-old father at their home in Edmonton, in northern London.
 According to her father, a flash of light caught his eye.
 When he turned to his daughter, he saw that her upper body was enveloped in flames.
 Mr. Saffin and his son-in-law, Donald Carroll, managed to put out the blaze, but Jeannie died of her third-degree burns about a week after entering the hospital.
 According to Carroll, "the flames were coming from her mouth like a dragon and they were making a roaring noise."
 There was no smoke or fire damage in the room.
 Some have wondered if an ember from her father's pipe ignited Jeannie's clothing.

-To find out more about spontaneous human combustion and related topics, check out the links on the next page.
+To find out more about spontaneous human combustion and related topics, check out the links below.

 - Benecke, Mark.
 "Spontaneous Human Combustion: Thoughts of a Forensic Biologist," Skeptical Inquirer, March-April 1998, volume 22, pages 47-51.